 after the shops, turn left onto the Prinses Beatrix laan.
 After another 300 m, at the school / day care, go right along the Prins Bernhard laan.

-at the end, you are back at the route of tram 9: turn left along the cycle path (You don’t need to cross the road).
-Pass the terminal loop of the tram line, go straight on.
+at the end, you are back at the main road, the route of tram 9.
+Turn left along the cycle path.
+Pass the terminal loop of the tram line.

-pass new housing: the area is being redeveloped.
-Before the motorway was built, this was the main road out of Amsterdam.
+continue on a new cycle path.
+Before the motorways, this was the main road out of Amsterdam.

 carefully cross the access road for the A1 motorway: go straight on.

 Visible left is the 4-track rail line to Almere and to Amersfoort, the eastern Netherlands, and Berlin.
 The Amersfoort line was built relatively late, in 1874: until then traffic to Germany went via Utrecht.

 pass (right) the Claudia Sträter warehouse, the last building along the old main road, and the edge of the continuous built-up area of Amsterdam.
 You are about 10 km from the start.

 follow the cycle path into the park, Diemerbos.
 At the car park, turn right along the cycle path, follow the cycle sign for Weesp.

 This is one of the new generation of parks on former agricultural land, often referred to as Nieuwe Natuur, New Nature.
 All over the EU, farm land is being withdrawn from production, even in densely populated regions.

 continue 700 m to the next cycle sign, and turn left, sign for Amsterdam-IJburg.
 At the next corner, the cycle path splits: turn right, sign for Weesp.